-Having declared a climate emergency in July 2019 and adopted net zero carbon targets by 2030 in September 2020 we are now actively working with Midlands Net Zero Hub, Worcestershire Local Enterprise Partnership, Worcestershire County Council and Worcester City council to develop decarbonisation strategies.
+Having declared a climate emergency in July 2019 and adopted net zero carbon targets by 2030 in September 2020 we are now actively working with Midlands Net Zero Hub, Worcestershire Local Enterprise Partnership, Worcestershire County Council and Worcester City Council to develop decarbonisation strategies.

-An Energy Committee was established in 2022 to reflect the elevated priority of reducing energy consumption in the face of an energy price crisis.
+An Energy Committee was established in 2022 to reflect the heightened priority of reducing energy consumption in the face of an energy price crisis.
 Chaired by the Pro Vice Chancellor Finance and Resources the Energy Committee provides strategic oversight of energy management at the University, with particular focus on identifying and resourcing opportunities to reduce energy consumption and to generate energy on-site.
 This reports directly to the University Executive Board.

 View our Display Energy Certificates (DECs)